One question we often get from clients is “Will Amazon disrupt my sector next”? – be it in Fresh, CPG, Beauty, Apparel, or even Industrials.

 This becomes abundantly clear if we compared what Amazon could unlock vis-à-vis what Zara, the reigning Fast Fashion king, offers today.
 See Figure below:

-In short, Amazon could leapfrog Zara on all the key dimensions of Fast Fashion consumer promise.
-Even more telling, Amazon can certainly out-automate Zara in its production and distribution capabilities for a competitive cost to serve position, and postponing production until after orders are placed will further advance Amazon’s cost and working capital advantage.
+In short, Amazon is a Zara slayer.
+They could leapfrog Zara on all the key dimensions of Fast Fashion consumer promise.
+Even more telling, Amazon can certainly out-automate Zara in its production and distribution capabilities for a competitive cost.
+Amazon can also better postpone production until after orders are placed will further advance Amazon’s cost and working capital advantage.

 Fast fashion brands needs to embrace digital, on both the demand and also supply side of their value proposition, or risk being the next target of the Amazon tsunami.